apache/mxnet/docs/tutorials/gluon/mnist.md

 We will cover two approaches for performing the hand-written digit recognition task.
 In our first attempt, we will make use of a traditional neural network architecture called [Multilayer Perceptron (MLP)](https://en.wikipedia.org/wiki/Multilayer_perceptron).
-Although this architecture lets us achieve about 95.5 % accuracy on the validation set, we will recognize and discuss some of its drawbacks and use them as a motivation for using a different network.
+Although this architecture lets us achieve over 90 % accuracy on the validation set, we will recognize and discuss some of its drawbacks and use them as a motivation for using a different network.
 In the subsequent second attempt, we introduce the more advanced and very widely used [Convolutional Neural Network (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network) architecture that has proven to work very well for image classification tasks.

 As a first step, we run some convenience imports of frequently used modules.